jayfk/statuspage/README.md

 Want to add a translation?
 Open `translations.ini` and add it.
 Pull requests welcome!

 ## Customizing
-To change styles, the logo go here: [customizing](docs/customizing.md)
+Want to change styles, the logo, or the footer?
+Check out [customizing](docs/customizing.md).

 ## Options